 How to drink it: In a Neptune Espresso Martini; 30ml Neptune Rum shaken up to a froth with 20ml coffee liqueur, 25ml espresso, 10ml Pedro Ximenez sherry and a generous grating of nutmeg.
 BOSH.

 Where to buy it: Over here.

-Why we love it: Apparently Duppies are the little sprites that steal the evaporated rum from the casks during the distilling process (what they call Angel's Share in whisky production).
+Why we love it: Apparently duppies are the little sprites that steal the evaporated rum from the casks during the distilling process (what they call the angel's share in whisky production).
 This legend is where the stylish Duppy Share Caribbean Rum takes its name.
-It's made from a blend of bourbon-barrel-matured 5-year-old rum from Barbados and 3-year-old rum from Jamaica.
+It's made from a blend of bourbon-barrel-matured 5-year-old rum from Barbados and three-year-old rum from Jamaica.
 We pick up raisins and vanilla when we give it a sip, and it's f*cking delicious!

 Why we love it: The West Country knows how to make a bloody good rum.
 This one is made with a blend of pot and column still rums from Jamaica and Guyana.
 It's then brought down to a more palatable strength with the addition of spring water from Devon.
 The name makes sense now, huh?
 The Devon Rum Co crew then infuse it all with a selection of spices and citrus zest which gives it a delicious sweetness.
 We're talking bananas on Christmas cake.
 Woof!

 How to drink it: We actually enjoy this one neat, but if you're more of the cocktail type, it makes for an ace Dirty Mojito with demerara sugar, fresh mint and soda water.